Find the current Annual Health and Medical Record by using this QR code or by visiting www.scouting.org/health-and-safety/ahmr.

 - Psychological and emotional difficulties

-More in-depth information about risk factors can be found by visiting www.scouting.org/health-and-safety/risk-factors.
+More in-depth information about risk factors can be found by using this QR code or by visiting www.scouting.org/health-and-safety/risk-factors.

 Q. Why does the BSA require all participants to have an Annual Health and Medical Record?